danbooru/danbooru/README.md

 docker-compose up
 ```

+If you get an error such as `'name' does not match any of the regexes: '^x-'` make sure
+that you're running an updated version of Docker Compose.

 ## Manual Installation

+See [here](https://github.com/danbooru/danbooru/wiki/Ubuntu-Installation-Help-Guide)
+for a guide on how set up Danbooru inside a virtual machine.
+Note that this
+is a deprecated method, and that Docker is the only supported way to run this software.

-Follow the [INSTALL.debian](INSTALL.debian) script to install Danbooru.
+You can also follow the [INSTALL.debian](INSTALL.debian) script to install Danbooru.

-The INSTALL.debian script is written for Debian, but can be adapted for other
+This script is written for Debian, but can be adapted for other
 distributions.
 Danbooru has been successfully installed on Debian, Ubuntu,
-Fedora, Arch, and OS X. It is recommended that you use an Ubuntu-based system
+Fedora, Arch, and OS X.
-since Ubuntu is what is used in development and production.

-See [here](https://github.com/danbooru/danbooru/wiki/Ubuntu-Installation-Help-Guide)
-for a guide on how set up Danbooru inside a virtual machine.

-For best performance, you will need at least 256MB of RAM for PostgreSQL and
-Rails.
-The memory requirement will grow as your database gets bigger.

-In production, Danbooru uses PostgreSQL 10.18, but any release later than this
+In production, Danbooru uses PostgreSQL 14.1, but any release later than this
 should work.

-## Troubleshooting

-If your setup is not working, here are the steps I usually recommend to people:
+If your manual installation is not working, here are the steps we usually recommend:

 1) Test the database.
 Make sure you can connect to it using `psql`.
 Make
 sure the tables exist.
 If this fails, you need to work on correctly